algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 ### Removing the Last Branch

 Just the finishing touch.
-Did you notice the bumpiness of eytzinger search?
+Did you notice the bumpiness of the Eytzinger search?
 This isn't random noise — let's zoom in:

 ![](../img/search-eytzinger-small.svg)

 The latency is ~10ns higher for the array sizes in the form of $1.5 \cdot 2^k$.
 These are mispredicted branches from the loop itself — the last branch, to be exact.
-When the array size is far from a power of two, it is hard to predict whether the loop will make $\lfloor \log_2 n \rfloor$ or $\lfloor \log_2 n \rfloor + 1$ iterations, so we have a 50% change to suffer exactly one branch mispredict.
+When the array size is far from a power of two, it is hard to predict whether the loop will make $\lfloor \log_2 n \rfloor$ or $\lfloor \log_2 n \rfloor + 1$ iterations, so we have a 50% chance to suffer exactly one branch mispredict.

-We can get rid of that last branch by always executing a constant minimum number of iterations and then using predication to optionally make the last comparison against some dummy element that is guaranteed to be less than $x$ and will be canceled:
+We can get rid of that last branch by always executing a constant minimum number of iterations and then using predication to optionally make the last comparison against some dummy element — that is guaranteed to be less than $x$ so that its comparison will be canceled:

 ```c++
 t[0] = -1; // an element that is less than x